Kuchipudi: Nomenclature, orthography and etymology

 Kuchipudi is named after the village in Krishna district of Andhra Pradesh named Kuchipudi – shortened form of the full name Kuchelapuram or Kuchilapuri – where it developed.
-The name of village, states Ragini Devi, is itself derived from Sanskrit Kusilava-puram, which means "the village of actors".
+The name of the village, states Ragini Devi, is itself derived from Sanskrit Kusilava-puram, which means "the village of actors".
 Kusilava is a term found in ancient Sanskrit texts and refers to "traveling bard, dancer, newsmonger".

 History

-Kuchipudi, like other classical dance forms in India, traces its roots to the Sanskrit Natya Shastra, a foundational treatise on the performing arts.
+Like other classical dance forms in India, Kuchipudi traces its roots to the Sanskrit Natya Shastra, a foundational treatise on the performing arts.
 Its first complete compilation is dated to between 200 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.
 The most studied version of the Natya Shastra text consists of about 6000 verses structured into 36 chapters.
 The text, states Natalia Lidova, describes the theory of Tāṇḍava dance (Shiva), the theory of rasa, of bhāva, expression, gestures, acting techniques, basic steps, standing postures – all of which are part of Indian classical dances.
-Dance and performance arts, states this ancient text, are a form of expression of spiritual ideas, virtues and the essence of scriptures.
+Dance and performance arts, states this ancient text, are a form of expression of spiritual ideas, virtues, and the essence of scriptures.

 The dance-drama tradition in Andhra Pradesh is of ancient origins, and the region is mentioned in the Natya Shastra.
-Bharata Muni credits a graceful movement to Andhra region and discusses it as Kaishiki vritti.
-The pre-2nd century CE text calls one raga as Andhri, that is from Andhra.
+Bharata Muni credits a graceful movement to the Andhra region and discusses it as Kaishiki vritti.
+The pre-2nd century CE text calls one raga Andhri, which is from Andhra.
 The Andhri, is related to Gandhari and Arsabhi, and is discussed in many other 1st millennium Sanskrit texts.
-Some, state Bruno Nettle and others, place the origins of Kuchipudi to 3rd century BCE.
+Some, state Bruno Nettle and others, place the origins of Kuchipudi to 3rd-century BCE.